Trump imposes new U.S. sanctions on Iran's supreme leader, other top officials

 It was not immediately clear what consequences Iran might face for non-compliance.

-Reporting by Bozorgmehr Sharafedin in London and Stephen Kalin in Jeddah; Additional reporting by Robin Emmott in Brussels, Roberta Rampton in Washington and Parisa Hafezi in Dubai; Writing by Steve Holland, Peter Graff and Grant McCool; Editing by Jon Boyle and Howard Goller
+Reporting by Bozorgmehr Sharafedin in London and Stephen Kalin in Jeddah; Additional reporting by Robin Emmott in Brussels, Roberta Rampton in Washington and Parisa Hafezi in Dubai; Writing by Steve Holland, Peter Graff; Editing by Jon Boyle, Howard Goller and and Grant McCool